yandextaxitech/binaryprefs/README.md

 #### Encryption

-You can define your own file vice-versa encryption or use default:
+You can define your own file vice versa encryption or use default:

 ```java
 Preferences preferences = new BinaryPreferencesBuilder(context)